pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

     event_store = factory.construct_sqlalchemy_eventstore(session=datastore.session)

-By default, the event store is constructed with the ``StoredEvent`` sequenced item namedtuple, and the active record class ``StoredEventRecord``.
+By default, the event store is constructed with the ``StoredEvent`` sequenced item named tuple, and the active record class ``StoredEventRecord``.
 The optional args ``sequenced_item_class`` and ``active_record_class`` can be used to construct different kinds of event store.